somnathbanerjee2020/metadatacapture/README.md

 - Excution Status
 - Number of records loaded

-# Configuration
+# Technologies used
-Database: MySQL running on AWS RDS
+- Database: MySQL running on AWS RDS
-Execution Script: Python
+- Execution Language: Python

+# Setup
+The solution ingests all .csv files placed in the /data folder.
+The file name needs to start with datafile_ and needs to have an extension of.csv.
+A template file has been provided in the folder for reference on the column structure.

 # Manual Installation Needed